awslabs/aws-emr-launch/README.md

 - __Security Configuration__: the Security Configuration used by the Cluster
 - __Kerberos Attributes__: the attributes required to enable Kerberos authentication

 Each `emr_profile` requires a unique `profile_name`.
-This name and the `namespace` uniquiely identify a profile.
+This name and the `namespace` uniquely identify a profile.
 The `namespace` is a logical grouping of profiles and has a default value of "default".

 Deploying an `emr_profile` creates these resources and stores the profile definition and metadata in the Parameter Store.
-The Profile either be used immediately in the Stack when it is defined, or reused in other Stacks by loading the Profile definition by `profile_name` and `namespace`.
+The Profile can either be used immediately in the Stack when it is defined, or reused in other Stacks by loading the Profile definition by `profile_name` and `namespace`.

 ### Cluster Configuration
 A Cluster Configuration (`cluster_configuration`) is a reusable definition of the physical resources in an EMR Cluster.
 This incudes: